We're sorry but this app doesn't work properly without JavaScript enabled. Please enable it to continue.

-So far you've been likely working in the default terminal that came with your operating system, and that's fine.
+So far you've likely been working in the default terminal that came with your operating system, and that's fine.
 However, there are other options, and I want to highlight a couple of them just in case you want to check them out (but you don't have to).

 Most text editors for developers have a built-in terminal.